Use your Windows Phone 8 device as a WiFi Hotspot

 - 1From the menu, select "Settings", and then "Cellular" and ensure that your data connection is set to on.Advertisement

-- 2Go back to the settings menu and choose internet sharing.Set internet sharing to on.
+- 2Set internet sharing to on.
 You will see here a broadcast name and a password.
 These are unique and are generated on your initial phone setup.
 It's a good idea to change these to something more familiar.
-You can do this by pressing "Setup".Advertisement
+You can do this by pressing "Setup".Go back to the settings menu and choose internet sharing.Advertisement

 Tips Tricks & Warnings

 - "Connection not shared".
 If you see this message, just follow Step 1 to ensure that your data connection is on.

 - Compatibility.
 Without getting too technical, internet sharing uses a type of "ad-hoc" WiFi network.
 Some devices will not be able to connect to this type of network.

 - 1This is especially the case if you intend to use your WiFi hotspot in public places such as cafes, airports, hotel lobbies, malls, and the like.
 If you are using very generic passwords, the people around you can easily guess and they can immediately hook up into your hotspot.
 Not only will this slow down your connection, it may also pose some threat to your security, especially if hackers manage to invade into your network.Create a strong password.Advertisement

 - 2There are ways to check as well who are actually using your network without any permission.
 It is also possible to kick them out.
 You have to do this to ensure that you are not sharing your network to potential threats.
 This is especially the case when you are accessing sensitive information through your phone, such as banks or when you an online purchase through your credit card.Check regularly who are hooked up into your network.